puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

   add_tag_prefix greped
 </match>

+{% endhighlight %}

+Output:

+{% highlight javascript %}
-Output: greped.foo.bar.logs { "host": "server01", "message": "login failure for user xxxx"}
+greped.foo.bar.logs { "host": "server01", "message": "login failure for user xxxx"}
 {% endhighlight %}

 When a record is dismissed by grep, say,  the 2nd entry above,  "create account for user xxx", it will be removed from the pipeline.
 It won't even be kept in foo.bar.logs event.
 Grep keeps the records you are interested, while removing all other records from the pipeline.